Isaag1/csNJIT100/HW1/README.md

 Exercise 5b
 months = 12

-# has three assignment lines, each of which creates a variable (object) with a meaningful name and assigns it a float value.
+# Has three assignment lines, each of which creates a variable (object) with a meaningful name and assigns it a float value.
 Example:
 Exercise 5c
 height = 7.63
-# has three assignment lines, each of which creates a string variable with a meaningful name.
+# Has three assignment lines, each of which creates a string variable with a meaningful name.
 Example:
 Exercise 5d
 speaksParseltongue = 'Harry Potter'
 # Do textbook exercises: 1.1, 1.2, 2.1, and 2.2